-Each type of project has its own unique benefits and related costs.
+Each type of project has its own unique benefits.
 For example, commercial office does not generate sales tax in and of itself, but it does create jobs within the community.
 While office workers will shop at local businesses and eat at local restaurants, the sales tax benefit derived from office worker purchases is not typically significant.
-Retail development generates on-going retail sales tax revenue.
-Multi-family housing generates one-time revenues in park fees (See FAQ No. 17), and residents are an indirect source of sales tax revenue as everyday household purchases are made.
-A comprehensive net fiscal impact analysis will be prepared for the project by an independent third-party consultant hired by the City and made available for public review.
+Retail development generates on-going retail sales tax revenue, but is extremely susceptible to market conditions.
+Multi-family housing generates one-time revenues in park fees, and residents are an indirect source of sales tax revenue as everyday household purchases are made.
+A comprehensive net fiscal impact analysis will be prepared for the project by an independent third-party consultant and made available for public review.

 But project value is not the only driver of land use decisions.
 Other considerations can include meeting State obligations for housing, improvement to the local economy through the addition of jobs, and improving the appearance of a major community gateway.

 The Laguna Hills Mall was very successful in the 1990’s, especially after a remodel in the mid part of that decade.
 The fact is, there was little competition in the region and the Mission Viejo Mall was struggling.
 As competition grew (the new Shops at Mission Viejo, Irvine Spectrum, Aliso Viejo Towne Center, the Arbors in Lake Forest) sales began slumping in the 2000’s.
 In the last fiscal year before the Great Recession (06/07), after adjusting for inflation, the Laguna Hills Mall generated $1.93M in sales tax revenue to the City.
 When MGP purchased the property in May of 2013, that figure had already dropped to about $1.45M.
-In fiscal year 2017-18, with the closure of many stores and the demolition of the south mall area, that figure dropped to $780,000.
+With the closure of many stores and the demolition of the south mall area, that figure dropped to $780,000 in fiscal year 2017-18.

 Property taxes are the City’s main revenue source at just over 50% of all General Fund revenues.
 While the basic overall property tax rate in the City is 1% of assessed value, the percentage of what the City receives of that overall rate varies throughout the City.
 For the former mall site, the City receives 9% of the 1%.
 For example, if the mall is currently assessed at $100M, the total property taxes paid by MGP would be $1M.
 Of that amount, the City would get 9%, or $90,000.
 If after redevelopment, the site was assessed at $500M, the City would get $450,000 annually.
 The City will also benefit from on-going revenues from the redevelopment of the project such as sales taxes and transient occupancy taxes.
 MGP will also pay one-time revenues to the City in the form of traffic impact fees, park development fees, development application fees, and building permit fees.
 The amount of on-going revenue to the City from MGP’s project is unknown at this time; however, the City will be commissioning the preparation of a fiscal impact study to evaluate costs and revenues to the city as a result of the potential development of the project.
 The study will evaluate the costs of providing all municipal services.
 The study will be made available for public review.